-Trinity Church Cemetery & Mausoleum
+Uptown Manhattan Trinity Cemetery & Mausoleum

-Trinity Church Cemetery and Mausoleum, located in Hamilton Heights, offers the only active community mausoleum in Manhattan.
+Trinity Church Cemetery and Mausoleum, located uptown in Hamilton Heights, offers the only active community mausoleum in Manhattan.
 Affordable above-ground interment and memorial options are currently available for people of all faiths.

-Our above-ground interment options include:
+Our interment options (all above-ground) include:

-Niches for cremated remains
+- Niches for cremated remains

-Crypts for casketed remains
+- Crypts for casketed remains

-Communal interment and memorial for cremated remains
+- Communal interment and memorial for cremated remains

 Trinity Church Cemetery and Mausoleum is a place rich with history.
 Learn more about the uptown cemetery's connections to Alexander Hamilton, Aaron Burr, Eliza Jumel, John Jacob Astor IV, Clement Clarke Moore, Benjamin Moore, and John James Audubon.
 Dating back to 1842, the cemetery and mausoleum are still active, continuing to serve our community today.